-Our in house multi-disciplinary team includes a Responsible Clinician, GP, Experienced Residential Manager, Rehabilitation Facilitators, Specialist Learning Disability Nurse, Psychology Assistant, Speech and Language Therapist and Occupational Assistant.
-All staff receive high standards of mandatory training, and additional training is continually provided in areas relating to the empowerment and skills building of individuals with learning disabilities
+Our in house therapeutic team includes an experienced Residential Manager, Assistant Psychologist , Speech and Language Therapist and Occupational Therapist.
+All staff receive high standards of mandatory training and additional training is continually provided in areas relating to the empowerment and skills building of individuals with learning disabilities

 In addition to mandatory training, staff at Park House have specific training with regard to empowering and rehabilitating those with learning disabilities, including:

 - Understanding learning disabilities and complex diagnoses including personality disorder, autism and Asperger’s